Linda Calvey: Calvey's claims

-Calvey denies murdering Cook despite being found guilty.
+Calvey denied murdering Cook despite being found guilty.
 First she attempted to blame a stranger hitman, saying she ran from the house screaming as she saw this mystery assassin shoot Cook in the kitchen.
 She claimed that, after they got home, "the door burst open and a man shouted, 'Get down.
 Police!'" before shooting him.
 The People newspaper described her story in 2000 as "cynical and self-serving" and said that "no-one" believed her story.
-In 2002 Calvey repeated this claim while represented legally by controversial lawyer and criminal Giovanni Di Stefano, who infamously defended Saddam Hussein and Slobodan Milošević and who is now banned from working in law in the UK.
-In 2013 Di Stefano made headlines for proudly declaring he would have represented Hitler if he had had the chance.
-Under Di Stefano's representation Calvey appealed to the Criminal Cases Review Commission, but they were unconvinced by her defence and rejected her appeal.
+In 2002 Calvey repeated this claim while represented legally by controversial fake lawyer and criminal Giovanni Di Stefano, who infamously defended Saddam Hussein and Slobodan Milošević and who is now banned from working in law in the UK.
+In 2013, Di Stefano made headlines by proudly declaring he would have represented Hitler if he had had the chance.
+Under Di Stefano's representation Calvey appealed to the Criminal Cases Review Commission, but they were unconvinced and rejected her appeal.

-Calvey has since changed her story and now claims that when she picked up Cook and arrived home, Reece snuck in and shot him, claiming it was to avenge Mickey (as Cook had been a participant in the botched robbery that resulted in his death and alleged Cook knowingly put him in danger) and to protect Calvey's son.
+Calvey has since changed her story and now claims that when she picked up Cook and arrived home, Reece snuck in and shot him, claiming it was to avenge Mickey (as Cook had been a participant in the botched robbery that resulted in Mickey's death and alleged Cook knowingly put him in danger) and to protect Calvey's son.
 She also claimed that police had conducted gunshot residue tests on both her face and hands and eliminated her as a suspect, but returned a few days later, interviewed, and arrested her.
 In 2022, She was interviewed by UNILAD and stated the same thing: "I picked him (Cook) up, we went to my home and as we walked into my house, the door got kicked in and a gunman ran in and he (Cook) was shot dead.
-And when they (police) knew who I was, They then charged me with the murder."
+And when they (police) knew who I was, they then charged me with the murder."
 By this time she was no longer married to Reece, who as of 2017 was himself still imprisoned, with Calvey having married for a third time in 2008.

 However, according to Kate Kray, the partner of infamous gangster Ronnie Kray, hardly any convicted gangsters like Calvey regard themselves as guilty, and so it is not surprising that Calvey claims she is innocent.
 Furthermore, despite claiming that Reece killed Cook, she later married Reece at HM Prison Durham in 1995.
 Reece's best man at the wedding was Mike Martin, the lover of Suzanne Capper torturer and murderer Bernadette McNeilly.
 Some of Calvey's guests were IRA terrorists Ella O'Dwyer and Martina Anderson.
 Calvey insisted in 2019 she is "different from the woman I was 30 years ago".
 Around this time she published a book about her life with the support of her family, one of whom – brother Anthony – had himself been imprisoned with her for housing Calvey's robbery gang.